JuanJesusCervera/CS50-WP-project0-homepage/README.md

   - [x] Your stylesheet(s) must include at least one mobile-responsive @media query, such that something about the styling changes for smaller screens.
   - [x] You must use Bootstrap 4 on your website, taking advantage of at least one Bootstrap component, and using at least two Bootstrap columns for layout purposes using Bootstrap’s grid model.
   - [x] Your stylesheets must use at least one SCSS variable, at least one example of SCSS nesting, and at least one use of SCSS inheritance.
-  - [x ] In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.
+  - [x] In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.

 ## Files description